wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: So you see kind of a widespread cultural archetypal projection going on.

 DR: Right.
-And then now, I mean now that we're, I mean the big science of

-the day is cloning and genetic engineering so again it's no wonder that we

-get a further modified version of our, of our UFO encounter to that.

-While I don't agree that there are people in crafts circling our planet and

-dealing with us physically, I do believe that this is a real and experienced

-phenomenon that either represents some kind of a subconscious incursion

-to waking state reality or the entrance of some sort of inter-dimensional

-consciousness 10 waking state reality and frankly I don't know that there's

-that much difference between the two,
+And then now, I mean now that we're, I mean the big science of the day is cloning and genetic engineering so again it's no wonder that we get a further modified version of our, of our UFO encounter to that.
+While I don't agree that there are people in crafts circling our planet and dealing with us physically, I do believe that this is a real and experienced phenomenon that either represents some kind of a subconscious incursion to waking state reality or the entrance of some sort of inter-dimensional consciousness to waking state reality and frankly I don't know that there's that much difference between the two.

 JC: That's very interesting . ..